itiger-cluster/itiger-cluster.github.io/_posts/2025-08-16-llama-chatbot.md

 ```
 💬 LLaMA Lab Assistant — type 'exit' to quit

-You: Can you explain what a GPU is?
+Can you explain what a GPU is?
 Assistant: A Graphics Processing Unit (GPU) is a specialized electronic circuit designed to quickly manipulate and alter memory to accelerate the creation of images in a frame buffer intended for output to a display device...

 exit